Skip to main content

 Ultimately, you will have a Kubernetes cluster, with Applications deployed using an Argo CD control plane.

-A video version of this tutorial is available with an introduction to Continous Delivery, GitOps, and Argo CD. πŸ‘‡
+A video version of this tutorial is available with an introduction to Continous Delivery, GitOps, and Argo CD. 👇

 To follow this tutorial make sure you have minimal working knowledge of the following concepts:

-The tutorial requires that you also have the following:
+The tutorial requires that you also have a GitHub Account.
+You will use this to:

 The tutorial was written and tested using the following tool and component versions: